jiminey/AltSnake/README.md

 AltSnake is a variation of the classic Snake game.

-Snake controls alternate every point.

-Written in TypeScript, HTML Canvas.
+Written in TypeScript, and HTML Canvas.